humdrum-tools/vhv-documentation/myvhv/dynamic/index.md

 permalink: /myvhv/dynamic/index.html
 ---

-The page desribes how to generate dynamic notation from Humdrum data that you edit on a web pages.
+The page describes how to generate dynamic notation from Humdrum data that you edit on a web pages.
 The setup for the Humdrum editing box is a bit compilicated, so this page still has to be written.